kaipaine/pyphasefield/pyphasefield/docs/usage/script_template.rst

 .. code-block:: python

-	sim = engines.Diffusion(dimensions=[200, 200])
+	sim = engines.Diffusion(dimensions=[200, 200, 200])

 This creates a Simulation object, sim (in this example, it is the subclass Diffusion).
 The required parameter, dimensions, is a list of integer values dictating the dimensionality (number of values in the list) and size of the simulation box.
+Follows C-style array conventions (z, y, x ordering).

 .. code-block:: python